December 4, 2019 by John Fernandez

 SIDS rates for the United States have dropped steadily since 1994.
 But recent studies have confirmed that many parents are still putting their babies to sleep incorrectly, or surround them by loose bedding items, or sleep with their babies in their own large beds.
 All three of these scenarios amount to SIDS risk factors.

 ‘False Sense of Security’

 Dr. Amaro also warns about increasingly popular products on the market, such as a “cardio-respiratory monitor” that can be attached to the baby.
 “These monitors don’t have any research (to back their effectiveness) and they can give parents a false sense of security.”

 Another “false sense of security” involves putting babies to sleep with their parents, a trend which is on the rise.
 Experts say that is a troubling trend.
 Previously published research has found that from 1993 to 2010 the incidence of baby bed-sharing or co-sleeping more than doubled from 6.5 percent to 13.5 percent.
-Instead of bed sharing, health care providers recommend room sharing — keeping baby’s sleep area separate from your sleep area in the same room where parents sleep, according to the NICHD/ Room sharing is known to reduce the risk of SIDS and other sleep-related causes of infant death.
+Instead of bed sharing, health care providers recommend room sharing — keeping baby’s sleep area separate from your sleep area in the same room where parents sleep.
+Room sharing is known to reduce the risk of SIDS and other sleep-related causes of infant death.